 The rate of embryo malformations indicates reproductive toxicity due to the presence of hazardous substances in the bottom sediments.
-The threshold value has not been achieved on all stations within each basin indicating that toxic effects of contaminants may be present.
+The threshold value has not been achieved at all stations within each basin, indicating that toxic effects of contaminants may be present.
 The variability of the malformation rate is much greater within a basin than between the Bothnian Sea and the Baltic proper.

 The indicator evaluation results are based on the monitoring data on malformations in Monoporeia affinis carried out by Sweden, with complementary data for other amphipods in the Gulf of Finland provided by Russia.